aaronpowell/aaronpowell.github.io/src/documents/posts/2012-06-01-pinboard-for-win8.md

---- cson
+---
   title: "Pinboard for Windows 8"
   metaTitle: "Pinboard for Windows 8"
   description: "A Windows 8 application for the Pinboard bookmarking service"
   revised: "2012-06-01"
   date: "2012-06-01"
-tags: ["windows8"]
+  tags:
+    - "windows8"
   migrated: "true"
-urls: ["/pinboard-for-win8"]
+  urls:
+    - "/pinboard-for-win8"
-summary: """
+  summary: ""

-"""
 ---
 With the release of the Windows 8 store today I'm excited to say that you can now download my [Pinboard for Windows 8 application](http://apps.microsoft.com/webpdp/app/pinboard/3ed0b8d9-544e-4242-aaa6-d836c47dd0d1)!